-John has taught creative writing and publishing strategies, coached authors in book-project development, and ghostwritten over a dozen books for aspiring authors on a wide variety of themes and genres.
+Having studied screenwriting at Princeton and the American Film Institute, John has been in and out of Hollywood, and also worked considerably as a family counselor and therapist.
+Along with his own writing work, he has taught creative writing and publishing strategies, coached authors in book-project development, and ghostwritten over a dozen books for aspiring authors on a wide variety of themes and genres.

-John was born in the secluded valley of Ojai near Santa Barbara.
+John was born in the secluded Ojai Valley near Santa Barbara.
 The grandson of early west-coast settlers, he grew up on cattle ranches in California and Arizona, and attended the Ojai Valley School.
 Following an intense year as an exchange student in South Africa, he went east to Princeton for four years in the mid-sixties, where he studied English, History and Psychology, getting his BA degree in Psychology.
 He was the token cowboy in his Eating Club at Tower, and in athletics he was 4th in the nation as a Princeton fencer.

 Under the guidance of Alan Watts, John left research work and moved to San Francisco to continue his graduate studies in psychology at UC Berkeley and the Graduate Theological Union.
-His new novel Shooting Angels covers this period of his life, as he struggled to fit into his parents' Presbyterian tradition and become a minister - but quickly outgrew his inherited beliefs.
+His novel Shooting Angels covers this period of his life, as he struggled to fit into his parents' Presbyterian tradition and become a minister - but quickly outgrew his inherited beliefs.
 After 4 years he left the San Rafael Presbyterian Church where he was Youth Minister and Family Counselor (his ThD doctoral degree was in Pastoral Counseling) - but continued researching his passion for understanding the psychological dynamics of the meditative-mystic experience.

 Following his departure from the ministry and also the break-up of his first marriage, John went to LA in the mid-seventies to take part in the early director-intern program at the American Film Institute.
 He had a sharp knack for story-telling and writing screenplays and signed with the renown film agent Reece Halsey, but Hollywood refused to produce his early spiritual-edged dramas.
 Not fitting into the commercial Hollywood screen-writing scene, John then finished his post-grad studies under Dr. Chuck Kelly PhD at the Radix Institute in Ojai. becoming a Neo-Reichian therapist/consultant based in Santa Monica and then (with his second wife Lisette Scholl) in San Luis Obispo.

 Returning from a wild year in highland Guatemala in 1979, John wrote and sold an early mystic/action novel (Powerpoint - still available) to Warner Books.
 Forced by his NY editor to change the plot and theme into an occult thriller, he swore never again to focus on commercial literary success.
 However, the main characters and themes that now populate his Jack Hadley Mystery series were already present in his early writings.

-Born into a family plagued with anxiety syndromes, John worked for several decades to imagine, explore, invent and teach new ways to evoke emotional healing, personal growth, and spiritual awakening.
-This lifelong search led to his development of a number of new therapy tools described in his two-dozen psychology books.
+Born into a family plagued with trauma, John worked for several decades to imagine, explore, invent and teach new ways to evoke emotional healing, personal growth, and spiritual awakening.
+This lifelong search led to his development of a number of new therapy tools described in his various psychology books.
 Several of his self-help cognitive-shifting texts (on quieting the chronic flow of thoughts in the mind) sold very well in America and Europe (over 500,000 copies) and contributed actively to the recent mindfulness movement.

 In the eighties, not feeling resonant with the rightist drift of American politics, John moved to West Berlin where a young generation of Germans were eager to explore his new therapy and personal-transformation methodologies.
 He spent seven highly-productive years doing individual therapy work and leading transformation groups in 5 European cities, further advancing the mindfulness techniques he'd later bring back to America.